Wiring Switches to Light Bulbs: Notation and terminology

+The {\it degree of vertex $i$}, $\deg(i)$, is the number of $1$'s in the $i$th column of $W$ (or, equivalently, the cardinality of $F(i)$.
+In graph-theoretic terms, this degree is the \emph{out-degree} of the vertex).
+We define the {\it degree of $W$}, $\deg(W)$, to be $\max\{\deg(i) : i\in S\}$.

-For $u\in\F_2^n$, we define $|u|$ to be the Hamming ``norm'' or Hamming distance from $u$ to the origin, i.e.~the number of $1$ entries in $u$.
-With the above definitions for $x$, $c$, $W$, the vector $v=Wx+c\in\F_2^n$ is such that $v_i=1$ if and only if vertex $i$ is lit, assuming we have initial configuration $c$, wiring $W$, and vertex presses given by $x$.
-Moreover, $|Wx+c|$ is the number of lit vertices.
-The function $M(W,c)$ defined in the Introduction can now be described as $\max\{\,|Wx+c|: x\in \F_2^n\,\}$.
+For $u\in\F_2^n$, we define $|u|$ to be the \emph{Hamming norm} or Hamming distance from $u$ to the origin, i.e.~the number of $1$ entries in $u$.
+Then $\deg(i)$ for a wiring $W$ is the norm of the $i$-th column of the matrix $W$.
+Also, $|Wx+c|$ is the number of lit vertices, assuming we have initial configuration $c$, wiring $W$, and vertex presses given by $x$.
+Thus the function $M(W,c)$ defined in the Introduction can now be described as